dendie-sanjaya/virtualization-data/readme.md

-# Dremio: Bridging Data Silos
+# Dremio: Bridging Data Silos - Virtualitation Data

 Imagine you're a data analyst trapped in a maze of fragmented data.
 Your company's transaction details live in a relational database, customer information is in another relational database, and user activity logs are in a NoSQL database.
 To get a complete picture, you face a classic problem: data silos, You need a better way.
 Then, you discover Dremio.